 Your healthcare provider will recommend the following initial treatments:

-- Rest.
-If foot pain limits your mobility, you need to rest to prevent it from worsening.
+• Rest.
+If foot pain limits your mobility, rest to prevent it from worsening.

 Orthobiologic Methods

-If you still feel a stabbing pain in foot side, cell-based therapy and platelet-rich plasma (PRP) therapy can provide you some relief.
+If you still feel stabbing pain in the foot side, cell-based therapy and platelet-rich plasma (PRP) therapy can provide you with some relief.

 Cell-based therapy is also known as stem cell therapy.
 It focuses on your natural tissues and cells.
-Two types of cell-based therapies help reduce pain: Minimally Manipulated Adipose Tissue transplant (MMAT) and Bone Marrow Concentrate (BMAC).
+Two cell-based therapies help reduce pain: Minimally Manipulated Adipose Tissue Transplant (MMAT) and Bone Marrow Concentrate (BMAC).

 MMAT focuses on replacing damaged adipose tissues with healthier ones, while BMAC harvests your bone marrow cells and transplants them with new ones.

 The doctor will put you under anesthesia in both cell-based therapies, which usually take only 1.5-2 hours to complete.
-You can even go home right after your procedure on the doctor’s instructions.
+You can even go home right after your procedure per doctor’s instructions.

 PRP targets your tissues and stimulates their growth.
 Platelets are an essential part of our blood.
-They perform several functions, such as releasing 10 types of growth factors to stimulate tissue growth, sending out chemical signals to attract the blood’s healing cells, and producing a healing web called fibrin.
+They perform several functions, such as releasing ten growth factors to stimulate tissue growth, sending out chemical signals to attract the blood’s healing cells, and producing a healing web called fibrin.

 Healthy tissues and regenerative cells promote recovery and prevent any future injury.
 PPR is typically completed within 45 minutes.